 CG: Absolutely!
 I’ve witnessed the integration, resolution and release of childhood trauma, sexual trauma, grief and loss, death of loved ones, guilt, regret and shame, feelings of hopelessness and overwhelm, uncertainty in how to move forward, as well as lifetimes of pattern replication both with self, ancestral and collective.

 I myself have been working consciously with my breath in some form or another for over 20 years now.
 As a young one, I knew my system to be hyper-sensitive to and aware of everything that was happening both around and within me.
-My breath was survival.
-First working with it on a more western therapeutic level, I then started to get curious and explore the path of yoga and pranayama.
-I noticed more focus and flow.
-As I was introduced to conscious connected breathing, everything deepened and the flow in my body and life continuously blows me away.
+As I was introduced to conscious connected breathing, everything deepened and the flow that’s come into my body and life continuously blows me away.

 H+H: What are some ways people can incorporate breathwork into their own wellness or spiritual practices at home?